camunda/camunda/docs/src/yaml-workflows/control-flow.md

 # Control Flow

-A workflow can contain multiple tasks.
+A workflow can contain many tasks.
-The control flow defines when these tasks are executed (e.g., sequentially, in parallel, exclusively, etc.).
+Control flow defines the order in which these tasks are executed (e.g., sequentially, in parallel, exclusively, etc.).

 ## Sequences

-In a sequence, a task is created after the previous one is completed.
+In a sequence, a task is executed after the previous one is completed.
 The order of the sequence is implicitly defined by the order in the YAML file.

 ```yaml